razshare/catpaw/docs/Container.md

 Although it is technically not required, it's good practice to name and provide your dependency using an interface.

-You have some dependencies already setup out of the box, for example the logger.

 ```php
 <?php
 use CatPaw\Core\Container;